c4spar/deno-cliffy/command/README.md

 ![](assets/img/usage.gif)

-The following example shows you a command with two options, two arguments, one environment variable and a custom type.
+The following example shows you a command with two options, two arguments, one environment variables and a custom type.

 Cliffy inferes magically all types and names from arguments, options and environment variable and applies them propperly to the options object and